semihucann/hairdressers/docs/source/user/member2.rst

 - If comment belongs to current user, comment will be with editable text and title, also select input rerating the shop managed with edit button
 - If comment belongs to current user, comment can be deleted via delete button
 - If there is current user in the system, comments can be liked or disliked yet if there is not, it will direct to signin page
-- Likes, Dislikes systems works similar to social media app.If you dislike comment that you already liked, your like  will be gone and vice-versa.
+- Likes-Dislike system works similar to social media apps.
+If you dislike comment that you already liked, your like  will be gone and vice-versa.
-- Likes, Dislikes works as a counter, increases or decreases by the clicks.
+- Likes-Dislike system works as a counter, increases or decreases by the clicks.

 .. figure:: pictures/barbershopview2.png
    :scale: 50 %